rickhull/compsci/README.md

 ## [`BinarySearchTree`](lib/compsci/binary_search_tree.rb) class

-Composed of KeyNodes.
+Composed of *KeyNodes*.
 The position of a node depends on its key and how the key relates to the existing node keys.

 * `BinarySearchTree`